 - Alcohol: You might have trouble making decisions, solving problems, remembering, and learning.

 - Marijuana: You might forget things you just learned or have trouble focusing.

 - Prescription pain relievers (opioids) or sedatives: Your heart rate and breathing may slow to dangerous levels, leading to coma or death.

-- Heroin: Similar to opioid pain relievers, your heart rate, and breathing may slow to dangerous levels, leading to coma or death.
+- Heroin: Like opioid pain relievers, your heart rate and breathing may slow to dangerous levels, leading to coma or death.

 - Prescription stimulants (e.g., ADHD medications): Your body temperature could get dangerously high, or you may have an irregular heartbeat, heart failure, or seizures.

-- Cocaine and methamphetamine: You may get violent, have panic attacks or feel paranoid, or have a heart attack.
+- Cocaine and methamphetamine: You may get violent, have panic attacks, feel paranoid, or have a heart attack.

 - MDMA (Ecstasy or Molly): You may feel confused for a long time after you take it and have problems with attention, memory, and sleep.

 - LSD: Your emotions may change quickly, and you might not be able to recognize reality; frightening flashbacks can happen long after use.

 - Inhalants: Your heart, kidneys, lungs, and brain may get damaged; even a healthy person can suffer heart failure and death within minutes of sniffing a lot of an inhalant.